The Day of the Locust (film): Plot

 Tod attends a party at the Hollywood Hills mansion, where the partygoers indulge in watching stag films.
 Despite her hesitations, Faye continues to spend time with Tod.
-The two have a campfire in the desert with Earle and his friend, Miguel.
+The two have a campfire in a canyon in the hills with Earle and his friend, Miguel.
 A drunken Tod becomes enraged when Faye dances with Miguel, and chases after her, apparently to rape her, but she fends him off.
 Some time later, Faye and Homer take Harry to a holy roller church gathering led by a female preacher known as Big Sister, who performs a public "healing" of him in an attempt to cure his heart ailment, but he subsequently dies.
 In order to pay for Harry's funeral costs, Faye begins prostituting herself.

 The shy, obsessive Homer continues to vie for Faye's affections, caring for her after her father's death.
 The two eventually move in together, and Faye continues to hopelessly find employment as a movie extra.
 While filming a Waterloo-themed period drama, Faye escapes injury during a violent collapse of the set, and reunites with Tod, who witnesses the accident.
 Faye and Homer subsequently invite Tod to dinner.
 The three attend a dinner theater featuring a drag show as entertainment.
 During the dinner, Faye confesses to Tod that her relationship with Homer is sexless, but is loving and offers her security.
 Later, Faye and Homer host a party attended by Tod, Abe, Earle, Miguel, and Claude Estee, a successful art director.
-Faye marauds about throughout the party, attempting to impress Claude and the other men.
+Faye prowls about throughout the party, attempting to impress Claude and the other men.
 While outside, Homer observes the various men drunkenly fawning over Faye through a window.
 When Faye notices him, she accuses him of being a peeping tom before throwing a vase through the window.
 Shortly after, Homer walks in on Faye having sex with Miguel.
 Tod passively ignores the scene, but Earle discovers it and begins fighting with Miguel.